Table of Contents

 Myth 1: It’s the same as neutering your pet

 There’s not exactly a lot of public conversations about vasectomies, so unless you go looking for the info you’re kind of in the dark.
 In fact, most people seem to think getting a vasectomy is kinda like what happened to Rover as a puppy, when you took him to the vet.

 “Vasectomy” evokes images of forever dry humping the couch once your cone of shame has been taken off; and that’s the only sex you’ll ever see again.
 But there’s a big difference between you and Fido; a veterinarian will castrate or neuter your dog which will make him sterile by more or less removing his testicles.
 A vasectomy is a surgical procedure that delicately redirects some of your plumbing, internally.
 You won’t look any different, you won’t feel any different.
 No ball removal required.
 No cone of shame needed.

 Myth 2: Your penis won’t work

 Wrong again, mate.
-You see a vasectomy doesn’t go near your dick (except for when your doctor considerately holds it out of the way).
+You see a vasectomy doesn’t go near your penis (except for when your doctor considerately holds it out of the way).
 The snip is all about your balls and these little tubes inside them call “vas deferens”.
 When you have sex or masturbate and achieve orgasm, what comes out is your ejaculate; and it’s made up of 97% semen and 3% sperm.
 Think of your semen as like a P&O cruise vessel for your sperm; it keeps the sperm fed, protected and safe as it makes the journey across rough seas to an egg.
 After a vasectomy your semen becomes a ghost ship; it’s still cruising around but there’s no passengers on board to get anyone pregnant.